javascript-2020/https-quick/README.md

 it has keys and certificates built in and some additional functionality<br>
 for when you just want to throw together a quick https server<br>
 <br>
-https-quick provides a https certificate for<br>
+https-quick provides a https certificate and ca certificate for<br>

   - ip's :